Building a Machine Learning Development Environment

 Now pip is installed on your system.

-To create a virtual environment (to avoid conflicts with library versions of other projects), install venv.
+To create a virtual environment (to avoid conflicts with library versions from other projects), install venv:

 1